nnarain/nnarain.github.io/_posts/2016-04-09-Debugging with SimAVR.md

 **SimAVR**

 [SimAVR](https://github.com/buserror/simavr) is a tool to simulate AVR programs.
+We can use it to track changed on our microcontroller.
 In this post I will set up CMake targets for using for automating SimAVR.

 **Creating CMake Targets**